 Eufy has a better design because Roomba is big, bulky, and loud.

 The Eufy 11S is slim at 2.85 inches and comes in either white or black.
 It’s shiny, but also shows off fingerprints.
 The dust tray is both easy to access and has a large capacity.
-The remote has precise controls and options for spot and edge cleaning, plus you can schedule cleanings.
+The remote has precise controls and options for spot and edge cleaning.
+You can also schedule cleanings.
 Eufy 11s is the quietest that I’ve tested.
 It won’t bother you if you’re watching TV or going about your life.
 However, the wheels sometimes squeak on hardwood.

 The Roomba, by contrast, is bulk, heavy, and an inch taller than Eufy.
 This means it will often get stuck under small areas.
 You don’t get a remote, but there is an app.
 You shouldn’t have to use the app often, but this will help with scheduling.
 Not only is the dustbin difficult to empty, but it’s small too.
 Don’t worry, because the filters are ALSO hard to clean, making all maintenance difficult.

-The Roomba is loud and unpleasant when running.
-You can get around this by having it run when you’re not home.
+The Roomba is loud while running.
+I suggest running it when you leave for work rather than during time when you’re trying to relax.
 If that’s impossible, then you will definitely hear this vacuum as it cleans.

 Roomba’s app is amazing while Eufy doesn’t have an app.